sentient-agi/oml-1.0-fingerprinting/README.md

-## Fingerprint generation 🔑
+# 🔑 Fingerprint Generation

 Run `python generate_finetuning_data.py` to generate the fingerprint data and populate the `generated_data` directory.
 This generates and caches all fingerprints.
-It has the following parameters -
+It has the following parameters.

 | Parameter                   | Default Value                          | Description                                                                                         |
 |-----------------------------|----------------------------------------|-----------------------------------------------------------------------------------------------------|